Flexible Working

 How remote work is invading our spaces

-While work needs to happen somewhere, in a post-pandemic world, that somewhere can be anywhere.
-But is that a good thing, asks University of Melbourne expert.
+While work needs to take place somewhere, in a post-pandemic world, that somewhere can be anywhere.
+But is that a good thing?

 A nomadic sense of home

-A University of Melbourne expert says that although home is often understood as a fixed point, nomadic communities remind us home can be cultivated anywhere.
+Home is often understood as a fixed point in space that’s tied to territory, but nomadic communities remind us that home can be cultivated on the move

 How Australia’s internal migrants could benefit our regions

-Regional Australia can benefit from ‘tree and sea changers’, but University of Melbourne experts say we need to understand their motivations and skills.
+For regional Australia to benefit from the latest wave of ‘tree and sea changers’, we need to understand the motivations and skills they’re bringing with them

 From ‘nice to have’ to ‘must-have’ in the post-COVID workplace

-The experiences of workers pre and post-pandemic offer five lessons for organisations to reimagine workplaces and practices say University of Melbourne experts.
+The collective experiences of workers pre and post-pandemic offer five lessons for organisations to reimagine workplaces and practices

 The rise of the digital nomad

-University of Melbourne research finds countries around the world are seeking to attract a growing legion of digital nomads through new remote work visas.
+Nomads have historically been seen as a threat, but several countries around the world are now actively seeking to attract this growing digital legion through new remote work visas

 Is transparency at work good for productivity?

-In a time of remote working, motivation and productivity are more important than ever.
-University of Melbourne research asks if transparency is the answer.
+In a time of remote working, questions around motivation and productivity are more important than ever.
+Is transparency the answer?

 Blurring the weekend